guillim/guillim.github.io/_posts/2018-10-22-Pandas-if-else-on-columns.markdown

 df['column_2'] = np.select(conditions, choices, default='null')
 ```

+This is 100 times faster !

+### Why
+It's musch faster form 2 reasons:
-Because Pandas is a vector library, the column computation is 100 times faster !
+* Pandas is a vector library, so columns processing is way more optimised than "row by row"
+* Numpy is designed for large matrices and its mathematical functions are very optimised

 # Ressources